jessfraz/tdash/README.md

   -all
-        Show all builds even successful ones, defaults to only showing failures -d    run in debug mode
+        Show all builds even successful ones, defaults to only showing failures -circleci-owner value
+        CircleCI owner name for builds (can have more than one) -circleci-token string
+        CircleCI API token (or env var CIRCLECI_API_TOKEN) -d    run in debug mode
   -ga-keyfile string
         Path to Google Analytics keyfile (default "/home/jessie/.tdash/ga.json")